rhregalado/rhregalado.github.io/_essays/essay1.md

 <img src="https://www.thelancet.com/cms/10.1016/j.lansea.2024.100453/asset/883d08e5-512d-4306-a11d-eee8e094a53b/main.assets/gr1_lrg.jpg"
      style="max-width:100%; height:auto;">
-<h6>The double burden of malnutrition.
-In the modern world, the two cycles of undernutrition and overnutrition in early life are rapidly merging into one another and contributing to the Double Burden of Malnutrition (DBM) across the life course.
+<h6>In the modern world, the two cycles of undernutrition and overnutrition in early life are rapidly merging into one another and contributing to the Double Burden of Malnutrition (DBM) across the life course.
 Deprivation refers to the lack of nutritional, social, and economic availability.
 Development encompasses social, structural, and economic improvement.
 The biological unit that transmits the DBM across generations is the mother-baby dyad.
 Improving health of mothers and babies will improve the health of the society.
 Retrieved from Yajnik (2024) in <i>The Lancet Regional Health - Southeast Asia</i><sup>19</sup>.</h6>

 <h2>The new nutrition reality and future perspectives</h2>
 The global health community has been slow to acknowledge the challenge of the large proportion of low- and middle-income countries facing the burden of simultaneous, exponential poverty and obesity incidences<sup>7</sup>.
 This new nutrition reality is particularly important to acknowledge, because poverty, food insecurity, and hunger cannot be entirely divorced from obesity.
 Obesity is not only a medical issue but a socio-anthropological one, too.
 We often think of it as the polar opposite of malnutrition, but this is actually a common misconception.
 Malnutrition in all of its forms– undernutrition, micronutrient deficiencies and overweight/obesity– is closely interrelated.
 And economics perhaps pull much of the strings in influencing not only what food a family can afford to buy, but also where they can afford to live, greatly affecting their access to food stores, social services, public health services, and nutrition assistance programs.<br><br>